No description

 ./scripts/build.sh

-Cross-Platform Support (totally untestd)
+Cross-Platform Support (totally untested)

 The build system supports multiple architectures: